Trump renews threat to close Mexican border, send more troops

 Mexico has returned 15,000 migrants in the past 30 days, a senior government official said on Tuesday, pointing to an uptick in deportations in the face of pressure from Trump to stem the flow of people north.

+The Trump Administration began the programme on Jan.
+29 and since then 1,928 people, mostly from Central America, have been returned to Mexico to await asylum hearings.

-Reporting by Makini Brice; Additional reporting by Idrees Ali in Washington, Mica Rosenberg in New York and Adriana Barrera, David Alire Garcia and Dave Graham in Mexico City; Editing by Donia Chiacu, Bill Trott and Jonathan Oatis
+Reporting by Makini Brice; Additional reporting by Idrees Ali in Washington, Mica Rosenberg in New York, Kristina Cooke in San Francisco, Tom Hals in Wilmington, Delaware and Adriana Barrera, David Alire Garcia and Dave Graham in Mexico City; Editing by Donia Chiacu, Bill Trott and Jonathan Oatis